MartijnHoekstra2/IT-Handbook-guide2/Cloud/Cloud Platform: Microsoft Azure.md

 * Items that impact the price: Redundancy, is it (LRS) or/and (ZRS) or/and  (GRS) or/and (RA-GRS)
 * Items that impact the price: Transactions, how many transactions are you performing against the storage
 * Items that impact the price: Region, prices do vary based on the region

+### Understanding Sparse Storage and Trim in Azure Storage
+* Uses fixed size VHDs where the size of the VHD is provisioned at creation time.
+* You pay for what you consume which would typically mean creating the smallest VHD that meets your need.
+* Azure Storage uses sparse storage on the back end and also supports trim type operations.
+Therefor if your 1 TB VHD only 50 MB of data stored in it then only 50 MB of Azure Storage is actually used and therefor you pay for the 50 MB only.
+Not the same for Premium Storage.
+You only pay for the data you write to it, you pay for what you consume.

+### Resizing Disks
+* Always create disks to the maximum size
+* It is possible to resize via REST API, PowerShell and the portal
+* If used by a VM the VM must be deallocated from the fabric
+* Once increased in size extend the volume inside the OS

+### Azure Premium Storage
+* A separate set of storage stamps based on SSD primarily with additional network connectivity
+* Higher IOPS per disk
+* Predictable IOPS rather than simply a possible maximum, there is a guareantee
+* Currently available as LRS "availability only"
+* For Azure VM disks "only"
+* Not sparse storage
+* Cost based on the disk size not the data you write

+### Using Premium Storage
+* Premium storage can only be used by specific VM series: DS, DSv2, GS and FS
+* Sepearate compute stamps with specific network connectivity
+* Less temporay storage as its used for caching purposes
+* Up to 80.000 IOPS and 2000 MB per second throughput per VM output
+* VM can use a mix of standard and premium storage

+### Practices for Azure Storage
+* Keep track of disks per storage account (500 IOPS per disk, 20.000 per storage account, above 40 disks then occurs throtteling)
+* Uses consisstent naming schemes for account and disks
+* For disks ensure its easy to relate which VM is using the disk
+* Storage and compute most be in the same region
+* Use multiple disks to increase IOPS without increasing cost for storage standard storage (not the case for premium storage)
+* Don't forget to backup your data